 John and Elinor Reunite

-After two years abroad, Elinor and John finally reunited in England in the summer of 1941.
+After two years in North America, John finally reunited with Elinor in England in the summer of 1941.
 He was a commissioned Pilot Officer by then and learning to master the Spitfire.
 First chance he got, he grabbed an old plane at the air base in Wales and flew himself to meet the Lyon family on a fruit-picking holiday in the Cotswalds.
 He returned the following day, and for several days thereafter he buzzed their lodging with his Spitfire.
 When weather turned bad, he took a train and stayed overnight.
 He also rendezvoused with Elinor in Oxford where she attended college, she feeling bad that she was reading Milton while her friends were at war.
 He wrote about these encounters in his letters home, testifying that this remarkable woman was the one for him, despite the fact that he still enjoyed chance meetings with other women in the pubs.

 Elinor’s journal contained many entries like the above-mentioned “Imagined Scene,” but there is no indication that any of the poems were composed with John in mind prior to the fall of 1941.
 She did mention the initials of others in her footnotes.
 Reading between the lines, it is apparent that she’d had a few attractions and disappointments where her own heart is concerned.